In this post, we explain why there are ravens at the Tower of London, what thy eat, who trains them, and more.

 “If the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it.”

-One source claims that shortly after the execution of Lady Jane Grey within the Tower in 1554, the ravens were seen to be “pecking the eyes from the severed head” of the dead Queen.
+One source claims that shortly after the execution of Lady Jane Grey in the Tower in 1554, the ravens were seen to be “pecking the eyes from the severed head” of the dead Queen.

-The enduring legend is that King Charles II (on the throne from 1660 to 1685) was told by a witch, or an advisor, that should the ravens ever leave the Tower, the Monarchy would fall.
+The enduring legend is that King Charles II (on the throne from 1660 to 1685) was told by a witch or an advisor, that should the ravens ever leave the Tower, the Monarchy would fall.

-Historians now generally believe the introduction of ravens to the tower – and all the legends along with it – only dates back to the 1800’s and was a sort of Victorian folklore.
+Historians now generally believe the introduction of ravens to the tower – and all the legends along with it – only dates back to the 1800s and was a sort of Victorian folklore.

 However they came to be there, the ravens are an enduring symbol of Monarchy, tradition, and history at the Tower of London.